-Any valid driver's licence is accepted provided it bears the photograph and signature of the holder and is printed in English.
-If not, then remember to always carry your licence and passport to avoid misunderstanding.
+Any valid driver’s license is accepted provided it bears the photograph and signature of the holder and is printed in English.
+If not, then remember to always carry your license and passport to avoid misunderstanding.

 A variety of petrol (gas) stations are situated on both main and country roads.
 Most of them are open 24 hours a day, although some keep shorter hours.
 However, distances between towns (and therefore between petrol stations) can be considerable, so it is advisable to fill up your tank before it starts giving warning signals.